 The question is often posed, does SEO impact PPC?

-As part of the running calculation which sets the quality score for a keyword, the PPC platform spiders the landing page and determines the relevancy of the content.
-A landing page content relevant to the keyword, and correct on-page SEO optimization will tend to pull a better PPC quality score.
+As part of the running calculation which sets the quality score for a keyword, a PPC platform spiders the landing page associated with each keyword to assess the relevancy across keyword, ad copy, and landing page content.
+Therefore landing pages with content relevant to the keyword, and correct on-page SEO optimization will tend to pull higher PPC quality scores.

 So the answer is yes, SEO does tend to positively impact PPC search campaign performance.
 But it’s an indirect relationship.